 Well what to say about this movie, first of all I absolutely admire Choi Min Sik and Ryoo Seung Bum.
-Their capability of making me (and the ones that watch movies with me) to feel the pain of their characters is absolutely amazing.
-That said, this movie isn’t about fights but the lives of those that have chosen the path of boxing to make a living.
+Their capability of making us to feel the pain of their characters is absolutely amazing.
+That said, Crying Fist isn’t about fights but the lives of those that have chosen the path of boxing to make a living.

-A window into someone else’s life that is far away from ours but still end up empathizing with them, just because we all make bad choices in life and these two even tho they’re on different stages in their lives, they end up not giving up.
-I don’t know if I would have watched this movie without these specific actors playing the parts.
-I feel it wouldn’t be the same.
+A window into someone else’s life that is far away from ours but still end up empathizing with them.
+Simply because we all make bad choices in life and these two even tho they’re on different stages in their lives, they end up not giving up.
+Maybe, I wouldn’t have watched this movie without these specific actors playing the parts.
+Feels like it wouldn’t be the same.

-I would put their performances over anything else that takes part on this movie, background stories are well written and we relate to them really easily even tho the younger man is a nut job.
+I would put their performances over anything else that takes part on this movie.
+Background stories are well written.
+We relate to them really easily even tho the younger man is a nut job.
 I enjoyed it, also there’s a wise choice of the OST.
 Don’t wait for the Fight Club, it’s a very different approach, but it is also another way of making a good movie about two really different yet similar boxers.